shukriadams/guides/raspberrypi/raspberrypi-samba-server.md

     sudo apt-get update
     sudo apt-get upgrade -y

-Then run this agains to update the list after upgrade

-    sudo apt-get update

 Install ntfs support. reboot is necessary for ntfs support to be applied (if you get modprobe: FATAL: Module fuse not found)

     sudo apt-get install ntfs-3g -y